Reading Time: 3 minutes

 Currently, G&J makes only one wine: a Bordeaux-style red called “Tvoja krv i moja”, which translates to “Your Blood and Mine”.
 The blend is Cabernet Sauvignon and Merlot, with grapes from the vineyards located near the town of Benkovac.
 The wine is matured in French oak for 18 months before bottling.

 Getting a preview of what will become G&J (Zadar, Croatia) 2015 release: the very first time that Cabernet Franc is added to the Cabernet Sauvignon-Merlot blend.
 You can hear the soothing music playing in the background.
 When the proprietor or winemaker is a true romantic, the personality often penetrated into the feel of the cellar.

-G&J’s production is 6,000 bottles per year and it’s slowly increasing—though not quick enough to satisfy the voracious demand.
-This wine is fast becoming a cult wine in Croatia and is getting harder to procure.
+G&J’s annual production is 6,000 bottles and it’s slowly increasing—though not quick enough to satisfy the voracious demand.
+This wine is fast becoming a cult wine in Croatia and becoming harder to procure.
 In our opinion, it is one of the top three Croatian Bordeaux blends.
 G&J is a young winery that shows promise, especially when they are single-mindedly working on perfecting just one wine.
 We look forward to witnessing its continued success.